oracle-livelabs/adb/shared/data-catalog/dcat-adb-integrate/setup-workshop-environment/setup-workshop-environment.md

         <copy>resource.compartment.id='your-compartment-ocid'</copy>
         ```

 4. To find your _Compartment OCID_, copy the URL in the address bar of your current browser tab where the **Create Dynamic Group** page is displayed.
 Open a new browser tab.
-For example, in Chrome, you click the **New tab** icon.
+For example, in Chrome, you click the **New tab** (plus sign) icon.

     ![The URL on the current tab in Chrome is highlighted and copied and labeled as 1.
 Next, the New tab icon (plus icon) is clicked to create a new tab and labeled as 2.](./images/copy-url-new-tab.png " ")